Pecica: History

+Thus, between 1751-1752, the revolt with Captain Pera Segedinac broke out in Pecica.
+Following its suppression, a number of approx. 32,000 Serbs emigrated to the steppes on the right bank of the Dniester.
+Numerous villages remained depopulated.

 Economy

 Although the economy of the town is prevalent agricultural, the secondary and tertiary economic sectors have also developed recently.
 Besides agriculture, the industry of petrol and rock-gas is also well represented.
 The initiation of the frontier crossing point at Turnu and the trimming of the thermal water springs should be the most important chances for the economic development of the town.

 Tourism

 Tourist attractions include the Roman Catholic Church, the Pecica Cultural Center, and the "Lunca Mureșului" park.